My Teaching Story

 During the session, participants will be sharing and discussing what they understand to be special needs in their families, schools and communities, and why autism is a special need.
 This is followed by why they think acceptance, tolerance and inclusion are so important in our communities.

-As the book interweaves historical elements of the Wayang into the backstory of Open, there will be a short discussion on what the wayang is, how this is related to the history of Singapore and the importance of preserving our cultural heritage.–
+As the book interweaves historical elements of the Wayang into the backstory of Open, there will be a short discussion on what the wayang is, how this is related to the history of Singapore (and China) and the importance of preserving our cultural heritage.–

 What else I can do for you